 RESTful Web Services - Introduction

 REST stands for REpresentational State Transfer.
-REST is a web standards based architecture and uses HTTP Protocol for data communication.
-It revolves around resources where every component is a resource and a resource is accessed by a common interface using HTTP standard methods.
-REST was first introduced by Roy Fielding in year 2000.
+REST is web standards based architecture and uses HTTP Protocol.
+It revolves around resource where every component is a resource and a resource is accessed by a common interface using HTTP standard methods.
+REST was first introduced by Roy Fielding in 2000.

-In REST architecture, a REST Server simply provides access to resources and the REST client accesses and presents the resources.
-Here each resource is identified by URIs/ Global IDs.
-REST uses various representations to represent a resource like Text, JSON and XML.
-JSON is now the most popular format being used in Web Services.
+In REST architecture, a REST Server simply provides access to resources and REST client accesses and modifies the resources.
+Here each resource is identified by URIs/ global IDs.
+REST uses various representation to represent a resource like text, JSON, XML.
+JSON is the most popular one.

-The following HTTP methods are most commonly used in a REST based architecture.
+Following four HTTP methods are commonly used in REST based architecture.

 GET − Provides a read only access to a resource.